CVO-Org/ZEIC/README.md

 ## Additional Informations
 ### Technical Details
-- [b]This Mod is a STANDALONE Version - No need to Load the Original ZEI Mod.[/b]
+- **This Mod is a STANDALONE Version - No need to Load the Original ZEI Mod.**
-- This is a [b]Client Side Mod[/b] and can be loaded as an optional mod.
+- This is a **Client Side Mod** and can be loaded as an optional mod.
 - Not required to be installed on a server or any other clients.
 - Creates no dependency in mission file.
 - This mod is build and signed with hemtt - each update will produce a new bikey.